Is this you?

 The sessions with Steve have been very useful for me because they challenged me to think about things that are uncomfortable.
 A lot of what happened was unconscious, but the coaching has helped me to take some important decisions about my work and this has had a very positive impact on my work-life balance.

-The group format worked well for me, I found it very helpful to share insights and get feedback from others.
 I have been able to regain some of the values I had lost along the way.
 I must say I never thought it would have been so useful.”

 O. – Lawyer & Managing Partner of an international law firm